ymhsheader

 Possible solutions:

-1. Talk to that mom directly offlist – Maybe this mom does not know that what she is saying is bothering you in some way.
-Sending her a quick message offlist to let her know “hey, what you said the other day was offensive to me because…” may be all that is necessary.
+1. Talk to that mom directly – Maybe this mom does not know that what she is saying is bothering you in some way.
+Sending her a quick message to let her know “hey, what you said the other day was offensive to me because…” may be all that is necessary.

 2. Talk to your group moderator – Your group mod is there to help things run smoothly, and she can send a message to the other group member on your behalf to let her know there’s an issue that needs to be worked out.
-Also, if what the other member is doing is in clear violation of the Community Guidelines, your group moderator will let the Community coordinators know so that they can talk to that member about her inappropriate actions.
+Also, if what the other member is doing is in clear violation of the Guidelines, your group moderator will let the Coordinators know so that they can talk to that member about her inappropriate actions.

 3. Confront the issue on the list – respectful debates of opinions are welcome on the lists, so make a point in your defense and diplomatically state why you think what another mom said may not be the case for everyone.